 Twitter is about connecting with others as part of a global community who will help you with your learning, improving your lessons, helping your students connect with other students and content experts.

-Watch this video to learn how Twitter is used by Educators.
+Watch this video to learn how Twitter is used effectively in education.

 Signing up for your account